fhboswell/llvm-analysis-and-transform-passes/README.md

 * [Clang](http://clang.llvm.org/get_started.html)
 * [CMake](http://llvm.org/docs/GettingStarted.html#overview)

-## Guide
+## Directions and Explanation 1

+CLang is used to compile c++ to bytecode
+LLVM is used to implment an analysis pass
+The `StaticCount` pass goes through every instruction in the byetecode and prints out what type it is.
+It also uses LLVM to keep track of certian statistics which it prints out at the end of the analysis.

-Before following this guide you should have downloaded and built LLVM
+Before following this guide you should have downloaded and built LLVM.

+This project and guide were made using macOS.

 In order to apply a pass to some c code there are a number of steps that must be tacken, they are as follows.

 1. Clone the project to your computer.
-2. Navigate to `LLVM_Source_Directory/lib/Transforms`
+2. Navigate to `<LLVM_Source_Directory>/lib/Transforms`.
-3. Copy the folder `StaticCount` from the cloned repository into the directory listed above
+3. Copy the folder `StaticCount` from the cloned repository into the directory listed above.
-4. Inside the `Transforms` directory there should be a number of directorys and only one file `CMakeLists.txt`
+4. Inside the `Transforms` directory there should be a number of directorys and only one file `CMakeLists.txt`.
-5. Open `CMakeLists.txt` and add the line `add_subdirectory(StaticCount)`
+5. Open `CMakeLists.txt` and add the line `add_subdirectory(StaticCount)`.
-6.
+6. In terminal navigate to the root of your `<LLVM_Build_Directory>` and run `cmake --build .` this will build all of LLVM including the pass we just added.
+7. Now navigate into the `heaptime` directory inside the cloned repository.
+8. Run `clang -O0 -emit-llvm -c main.cpp -o bctest.bc` this uses clang to compile our c++ file down to bytecode that llvm can work with.
+9. Run `opt -load <LLVM_Build_Directory>/lib/llvmstaticcount.dylib  -StaticCount -stats< bctest.bc > /dev/null` The printed statments are a result of the static analysis using llvm.